Glassblowing: Principles

-As a novel glass forming technique created in the middle of the 1st century BC, glassblowing exploited a working property of glass that was previously unknown to glassworkers; inflation, which is the expansion of a molten blob of glass by introducing a small amount of air into it.
+As a novel glass forming technique created in the middle of the 1st century BC, glassblowing exploited a working property of glass that was previously unknown to glassworkers: inflation, which is the expansion of a molten blob of glass by introducing a small amount of air into it.
 That is based on the liquid structure of glass where the atoms are held together by strong chemical bonds in a disordered and random network, therefore molten glass is viscous enough to be blown and gradually hardens as it loses heat.

 To increase the stiffness of the molten glass, which in turn makes the process of blowing easier, there was a subtle change in the composition of glass.
-With reference to their studies of the ancient glass assemblages from Sepphoris of Israel, Fischer and McCray postulated that the concentration of natron, which acts as flux in glass, is slightly lower in blown vessels than those manufactured by casting.
+With reference to their studies of the ancient glass assemblages from Sepphoris. postulated that the concentration of natron, which acts as flux in glass, is slightly lower in blown vessels than those manufactured by casting.
 Lower concentration of natron would have allowed the glass to be stiffer for blowing.

 During blowing, thinner layers of glass cool faster than thicker ones and become more viscous than the thicker layers.
 That allows production of blown glass with uniform thickness instead of causing blow-through of the thinned layers.

 A full range of glassblowing techniques was developed within decades of its invention.
 The two major methods of glassblowing are free-blowing and mold-blowing.